Doug's areas of focus in counselling:

 Doug is now completely anxiety and depression free.

 Doug Wildman, M.A., is a coach that specializes in anxiety disorders, depression, and marriage and family issues.
 He has his Master of Arts in Counselling from an accredited post-secondary institute.

 Doug has a deep desire and passion for helping those who are suffering through issues of anxiety/panic and depression.
-His personal experience with, and victory over, anxiety and depression, coupled with his gentle character and understanding nature, make Doug an effective coach.
+His personal experience with, and victory over, anxiety and depression, coupled with his gentle character and understanding nature, make Doug an effective and much sought after anxiety coach.

 - For a comprehensive list of Anxiety Disorders Symptoms Signs, Types, Causes, Diagnosis, and Treatment.

 - Anxiety and panic attacks symptoms can be powerful experiences.
 Find out what they are and how to stop them.

 - How to stop an anxiety attack and panic.